SentryShot/sentryshot/addons/doods2/README.md

 Mask off areas you want the detector to ignore.
 The dark marked area will be ignored.

+#### Minimum size %

+Objects with an percentage area smaller than this value will be discarded.

+#### Maximum size %

+Objects with an percentage area greater than this value will be discarded.
+This filter will be disabled if the value is zero.

 #### Detector

 TensorFlow model used by DOODS to detect objects.